devrose04/jupiter-rewards/README.md

 - **InterfaceAccount**: Uses `InterfaceAccount` for compatibility with both Token and Token-2022 programs
 - **Transfer Checked**: Uses the safer `transfer_checked` function that verifies mint and decimals

+## Token Metadata

+The token metadata (name, symbol, and logo) can be customized using the Metaplex Token Metadata program.
+To update the token metadata:

+1. Place your token logo in the `assets/` directory
+2. Update the configuration in `scripts/update-token-metadata.ts`
+3. Run `yarn update-metadata` or `npm run update-metadata`

+See the [Token Metadata Instructions](./assets/README.md) for more details.

 ## Project Structure

 ```